 A number of records need to be kept by District Managers and Region Managers.
 All official documents remain the property of the SGGO.
 The State Executive Officer has the right to call for the presentation of any document.

 Membership forms are kept at the State Girl Guide Office.
-You should rely on the State database for personal records of members, including appointment details, qualifications and training, rather than keeping your own version of these records.
+You should rely on the State database for personal records of members, including appointment details, qualifications, and training, rather than keeping your own version of these records.

 - Minutes: (including relevant reports and annual reports) indefinitely.

-- Waiver/indemnity forms (including camp):
+- Waiver/indemnity forms (including camp): indefinitely

-- Adult member health forms: discard after event unless there is an incident.
+- Adult member health forms: indefinitely.

 - Incident/accident forms: indefinitely.